 Due to the advances in electronics and (wireless) communication, the development of networks of low-cost, low-power, multi-functional sensors has received increasing attention.
 These sensor networks are a new type of networked, embedded computing systems and are expected to become a key technology for many pervasive computing applications.

 This lecture covers the fundamental concepts of sensor networks, including hard- and software architectures, networking aspects, power-awareness, security and sensor fusion.
 The lecture is complemented by student talks on selected, application-oriented topics.
 In a related lab course (“Sensor Networks Lab”), students can get hands-on experience in developing sensor network applications.
+Please contact Kyriakos Lite for more details about this lab course.

 - Hardware- and Software-Aspects